Omshrivastav12/customer-segmentation-clustering/README.md

-Here’s the updated README with the additional key result details:

----

 # 🛍️ Customer Segmentation with Clustering

 Welcome to the **Customer Segmentation** project!
 This project focuses on analyzing customer data and segmenting customers into distinct groups using clustering techniques, making it easier for businesses to understand and target their audience effectively. 🚀